atomjack/plugapi/README.md

 ```
 var PlugAPI = require('./plugapi'); // git clone (or unzip) into the same directory as your .js file.
 There should be plugapi/package.json, for example (and other files)
 var ROOM = 'chillout-mixer-ambient-triphop';
-var UPDATECODE = '$&2h72=^^@jdBf_n!`-38UHs'; // We're not quite sure what this is yet, but the API doesn't work without it.
+~~var UPDATECODE = '$&2h72=^^@jdBf_n!`-38UHs'; // We're not quite sure what this is yet, but the API doesn't work without it.
 It's possible that a future Plug update will change this, so check back here to see if this has changed, and set appropriately, if it has.
-You can omit using it if you wish - the value as of writing needs to be '$&2h72=^^@jdBf_n!`-38UHs', and is hardcoded into the bot in the event it is not specified below.
+You can omit using it if you wish - the value as of writing needs to be '$&2h72=^^@jdBf_n!`-38UHs', and is hardcoded into the bot in the event it is not specified below.~~
+I've added a static method to try to obtain the update code from the javascript.
+It's obscured pretty well, so if Plug changes how it is stored and used, the getUpdateCode method will most likely break.

+Current update code: _:8s[H@*dnPe!nNerEM

 // Instead of providing the AUTH, you can use this static method to get the AUTH cookie via twitter login credentials:
 PlugAPI.getAuth({